Contact us

 SOUP! is a powerful tool to start conversations, enjoy yourself, make new contacts and improve where you live.

-Wells SOUP! is supported by Waitrose, Morrison’s, Burns the Bread, Wells Blue School, Bishop's Eye – all of whom provide the food and beverages – and the Connect Centre, Mickey in the Market for the flowers on the tables.
-We are also extremely grateful to the companies who have ‘match funded’ (sponsored) SOUP!.
+Wells SOUP! is supported by Fresh & Good, Wells Blue School, Burns the Bread, Morrisons, and Bishop’s Eye – all of whom provide the food and beverages – and Mickey in the Market the flowers for the tables.

 A full list of sponsors and the growing number of supported causes can be found below: